ml-archive/readme/Documentation/how-to-write-apis.md

 #### Tips on what NOT to do

 Hopefully you’re already aware of this.
 But not at any given time should your endpoint end with `.json`, `.xml` or `.something`.
-If in doubt, reach out to any of the backend developers at Nodes.
+If in doubt, reach out to one of the backend developers at Nodes.

 ## Headers

 We love headers!
 And we have a few that we use pretty much in every one of our endpoints.
-It’s also a very nice way to send information along with your request without “parameter bomb” your endpoint, e.g. language or 3rd party tokens.
+It’s also a very nice way to send information along with your request without “parameter bombing” your endpoint, e.g. with language or 3rd party tokens.

 Below is a list of our most used headers.
 You might end up working on a project where you have to integrate with this weird 3rd party API, which requires you to make a custom header that is not listed below.
 Go for it, Batman.
 No requirements here.